Tensor Network Finite-Size Scaling for Two-Dimensional 3-state Clock Model: Introduction

-The manuscript is organized as follows: In Sec.~\ref{sec:model} we briefly describe the model and summarize the exact results for critical properties.
+The rest of the manuscript is organized as follows: In Sec.~\ref{sec:model} we briefly describe the model and summarize the exact results for critical properties.
 The information of the construction and renormalization of the tensor is also given.
-In Sec.~\ref{sec:result} we present our numerical results for the critical temperature $T_c$ and critical exponents $\nu$, $\beta$, and $\alpha$.
+In Sec.~\ref{sec:result} we present our numerical results for the critical temperature $T_c$ and critical exponents $\nu$, $\beta$, $\alpha$ and crossover length scale.
 We then conclude and provide some further discussion in Sec.~\ref{sec:summary}.